relata/design-doc/readme.md

 * Collect and display version history for relations, perhaps stored as an array within a given relation object
 * Each instance of the Relata application connects to other instances via a shared graph
 * Support user credentials that work across multiple Relata instances
-* Support user auth via an external provider such as Zotero to avoid forcing users to maintain a Relata account
+* Support user auth via an external provider such as Zotero to avoid forcing users to maintain a Relata account (seems doable with OAuth)
 * Fully developed algorithmic inference of relations between works